jamesknowsbest/dotnet-core-device-farm-sample-tests/README.md

 `dotnet add package Castle.Core`
 `dotnet add package Appium.WebDriver`

-If you do not have the dotnet CLI installed you can download it from this link https://dotnet.microsoft.com/download
+If you do not have the dot-net CLI installed you can download it from this link https://dotnet.microsoft.com/download

-From there I referenced the [android sample](https://github.com/appium/appium-dotnet-driver/wiki/Android-Sample)
+From there I referenced the [android sample](https://github.com/appium/appium-dotnet-driver/wiki/Android-Sample) and the [integration tests](https://github.com/appium/appium-dotnet-driver/tree/master/test/integration) for code samples.

 ## How to run tests locally